sveltejs/v2.svelte.dev/content/guide/01-component-api.md

 import MyComponent from './MyComponent.html';

 const component = new MyComponent({
-	// `target` is the only required option - a DOM element.
+	// `target` is the only required option.
+This is the
-	// The component will be appended at the bottom of this element.
+	// DOM element your component will be appended to
 	target: document.querySelector('main'),

-	// `anchor` is optional - an child element of the target.
+	// `anchor` is optional.
-	// The component will become a sibling of the anchor, preceding it.
+	// The component is inserted immediately before this
+	// DOM element, which must be a child of `target`
 	anchor: document.querySelector('main #child'),

 	// `data` is optional.